nomadicwind/synapse/implementation_comparison.md

   - *Improvement suggestion*: Implement task chaining for complex workflows and add progress tracking
 - ✅ **Database models** for `KnowledgeItem` and `ImageAsset` implemented with proper relationships
   - *Improvement suggestion*: Add database indexes for frequently queried fields and implement soft delete functionality
-- ✅ **Docker Compose infrastructure** for local development with all services
+- ✅ **Local service infrastructure** for development with all services running locally
-  - *Improvement suggestion*: Add health checks for all services and implement resource limits for development environment
+  - *Improvement suggestion*: Add health checks for all services and implement resource monitoring for development environment

 ### Frontend
 - ✅ **React Native with Expo and Tailwind CSS (NativeWind)** setup for cross-platform development